L-Loreti/Wine-Quality-Classifier/README-en.md

 <details>

-<summary><i>Connecting to SQL Server DataBase and Data Manipulation</i></summary>
+<summary><i>Creating an SQL database and connecting Python to the SQL Server database</i></summary>

 <h2><b>
-    Connecting to SQL Server DataBase and Data Manipulation
+    Creating an SQL database and connecting Python to the SQL Server database
 </b></h2>

+To create the SQL database with the wine features, we can run the [code](https://github.com/L-Loreti/Wine-Quality-Classifier/blob/main/src/CREATE_WINE_DATABASE.sql).

-With the wine database mounted on SQL Server, we can use the <i>mysql</i> library to connect Python with it and get the chemichal features table:
+With the wine database set up in SQL Server, we can use the <i>mysql</i> library to connect Python to it and obtain the chemical features table:
 ```python
 connection = connector.connect(
   host = '127.0.0.1',